Shopping in Copenhagen: The Best of Danish Design

-What food is to humans, good design is to the Danes: a necessity to live.
-And many will go to great lengths to invest in timeless pieces that’ll last them a lifetime.
+What food is to humans (or what remarkable homes are to Plum Guide), good design is to the Danes: an absolute necessity.
+And many will go to great lengths to invest in timeless pieces that’ll last them a lifetime – so when it comes to shopping in Copenhagen, it's taken rather seriously.
 Of course, you can buy many of these brands abroad too, but nothing really beats buying Danish design in the Danish capital, where you can take your pick of anything from historic, well-established brands to up-and-coming, independent designers.
+When shopping in Copenhagen, you’ll find that Danish design is so much more than ‘hygge’ blankets and white on beige on more white.
+It’s excellent craftsmanship, appreciation and understanding of natural and materials, and the occasional pop of colour (who’d have thought?).
+So, if you haven’t already planned a trip to the city, start now because our collection of Copenhagen homes and these shops are all waiting for you…

 Dating back to 1925, Illum’s Bolighus is a Copenhagen institution, where young and old come to shop the créme de la créme of Danish design.
 It’s been in the same Amagertorv location since 1961, in a building designed by Kay Kørbing (who also designed furniture).
 Boasting a beautiful range of practical and decorative items, you can pretty much find anything you’re looking for here – whether it’s for the bathroom, kitchen, living room, bedroom.
 So, if you’re short on time, this is the perfect spot for you.
 But, everyone else should visit it too.